Managing the Canvas Patient Portal

 Logging in

 Patients log in using their portal credentials.
-Canvas supports username and password login for the Patient Portal.
+Canvas supports username, email, or phone number, plus a password login for the Patient Portal.
+If you'd prefer patients be identified by email only, Canvas support can enable that.

 If a patient cannot log in:

-Confirm they are using the correct username or email, depending on their setup.
+2. Confirm they are using the correct username, email or phone_number, depending on their setup.

 Portal features